 Securing CI/CD Pipelines in GitLab: Best Practices

-Continuous Integration/Continuous Deployment (CI/CD) pipelines are vital for streamlining the delivery of code from development to production.
-However, ensuring the security of these pipelines is equally crucial to protect against potential vulnerabilities and breaches.
-In this blog post, we'll explore some security best practices for securing CI/CD pipelines specifically within the GitLab platform.
+Ensuring the security of these pipelines is crucial to protect against potential vulnerabilities and breaches.
+Let's explore some security best practices for securing CI/CD pipelines specifically within the GitLab platform.

 Understanding the Risks